-In addition, we point out recently there are works on the gravitational collapse \cite{Guo2018,Guo2021}, and formations of the implosion singularity \cite{Merle2022} which both lead to mass accretions and may have some relations to the Jeans instability.
+In addition, we note that recent works have focused on gravitational collapse \cite{Guo2018, Guo2021} and the formation of implosion singularities \cite{Merle2022}, both of which lead to mass accretion and may have connections to the Jeans instability.